Siddpawar9222/Obsidian-Vault/SpringBoot/001-Introduction/002-Basic_Concepts.md

 ### Understanding Libraries and Frameworks

 A **library** is like hiring a specialized team of workers for different tasks when building a house.
 For example, you might hire a team just to lay the foundation.
 They come with all the expertise and tools needed for that specific job, allowing you to focus on other parts of the project.
-Similarly, in programming, a library is a collection of pre-written code that you can use in your own programs to perform specific tasks.
-For example, if you need to work with dates in your program, you can use a date library that already has all the code for handling dates.
+Similarly, in programming, <font color="#ffff00">a library is a collection of pre-written code that you can use in your own programs to perform specific tasks.</font> For example, if you need to work with dates in your program, you can use a date library that already has all the code for handling dates.

 A **framework** is like hiring a team of builders to help you construct your house.
 Instead of just giving them tools, you also give them a blueprint or a plan to follow.
 This blueprint tells them how to build the house step by step, what materials to use, and where everything should go.
-Similarly, in programming, a framework is a set of rules and guidelines that help you build your application.
-It provides a structure for your code, dictates how different parts of your application should interact, and often comes with pre-built components to speed up development.
+Similarly, in programming, <font color="#ffff00">a framework is a set of rules and guidelines that help you build your application.</font> It provides a structure for your code, dictates how different parts of your application should interact, and often comes with pre-built components to speed up development.